 These plants work a little differently than the others on this list.
 Rather than deterring bees and wasps, pitcher plants help control them.
 Pitcher plants are carnivorous, trapping and ingesting insects for their own nutrition.
 Insects are lured into the flower, within which a slippery surface causes them to fall into a pool of water and drown.

 This type of flower can be tricky to care for, as it requires only rainwater or distilled water and cannot tolerate tap, bottled, or filtered water.
 The buildup of minerals in those types of water can be detrimental to pitcher plants because they have evolved to instead obtain minerals from the insects they capture.
 Pitcher plants also require full, direct sun.

-When it comes to selecting flowers for your garden, try to avoid blue, violet, and yellow colored plants when possible, as these are a bee’s favorite colors.
+When it comes to selecting flowers for your garden, try to avoid blue, violet, and yellow-colored plants when possible, as these are a bee’s favorite colors.
 Bees will be particularly attracted to flowers of these hues.
-Additionally, trumpet-shaped flowers inherently make it more difficult for bees to access the nectar and are therefore a deterrant.
+Additionally, trumpet-shaped flowers inherently make it more difficult for bees to access the nectar and are therefore a deterrent.

 If you’re experiencing extreme bee and wasp problems or have concerns about your safety, don’t hesitate to call the pest control experts at Ehrlich.
 We will send one of our highly-trained specialists out to your property to get rid of the problem quickly and effectively.
 Contact us today.

 For more on bees and wasps, check out some of our other blogs:

 Thanks for your information I am very much interested in the plants but I find it difficult to find them in my area or country Ghana.
 I would be glad if you can get me clear pictures of the plants .